EstebanBorai/node-xml-xlsx/README.md

 > Sheet's API is exported but its usage is internal, in the current version `node-xml-xlsx` is capable of creating single sheet workbooks only.

 ### Sheet - XLSXValue
+`Sheet`'s type `XLSXValue` enumerates available types to be written in a sheet.

+The current types are:
+- String
+- Number

+Support for more types could be added further based on Issues/Requests.